Bears–Giants rivalry

-The Bears–Giants rivalry is a National Football League (NFL) rivalry between the Chicago Bears and the New York Giants.
-The rivalry was notable for the six NFL championship games between the two teams prior to the creation of the Super Bowl, and the two subsequent Super Bowl-era playoff meetings that involved two of the NFL's greatest defensive units: the Bears' 46 defense crew helmed by Buddy Ryan, and the Giants' Big Blue Wrecking Crew mentored by Bill Belichick.
+The Bears–Giants rivalry is a National Football League (NFL) rivalry between the Chicago Bears and New York Giants.
+The rivalry was notable for the six NFL championship games between the two teams before the creation of the Super Bowl, and the two subsequent Super Bowl-era playoff meetings that involved two of the NFL's greatest defensive units: the Bears' 46 defense crew helmed by Buddy Ryan, and the Giants' Big Blue Wrecking Crew mentored by Bill Belichick.

+The Bears lead the overall series, 37–25–2.
+The two teams have met eight times in the playoffs, with the Bears holding a 5–3 record.